Cost of Living in Micronesia: What to Expect in 2026

 Overview of Living Costs and Key Comparisons

-Living costs in Micronesia vary: singles $300–$500, families $1,000–$1,500, with housing (one‑bedroom $400–$800) leading expenses
+Living costs in Micronesia vary: singles $300–$500, families $1,000–$1,500, with housing (one-bedroom $400–$800) leading expenses.

 Housing: Rent, Utilities, and Where to Live

-Internet is a notable outlier: at roughly $198.00 monthly, it’s 187.1% above the U.S. average of $68.97, considerably raising connectivity costs.
+Internet is a notable outlier.
+At roughly $198.00 monthly, it’s 187.1% above the U.S. average of $68.97.
+Factor this in early, especially if you work remotely.

 Grocery and Food Prices Breakdown

-Groceries in Micronesia tend to cost more than in the U.S., with an overall grocery index about 15.8% higher
+Groceries in Micronesia tend to cost more than in the U.S., with an overall grocery index about 15.8% higher.

 • Expect staples to push your monthly food budget above U.S. norms.